StanJulia/Stan.jl/README.md

 Stan's cmdstan executable needs to be installed separatedly.
 Please see [cmdstan installation](https://stanjulia.github.io/Stan.jl/latest/INSTALLATION/).

+Note: StanSample.jl v5.3, supports multithreading in the `cmdstan` binary and requires cmdstan v2.28.2 and up.
+To activate multithreading in `cmdstan` this needs to be specified during the build process of `cmdstan`.

+Once multithreading is included in `cmdstan`, there are 2 ways to specify the number of threads used:

+1. Use the environment variable STAN_NUM_THREADS, e.g. `STAN_NUM_THREADS=4`.
+2. Set the num_threads in the call to stan_sample, e.g. `rc = stan_sample(sm; data, num_threads=3, num_chains=2, seed=-1)`

+The environment variable will take precedence and a warning will be printed if the num_threads value in the model is updated.

 For more info on Stan, please go to <http://mc-stan.org>.

 ### Conda based installation walkthrough for running Stan from Julia on Windows